1757 - Prussian invasion of Bohemia – Retreat

-- Daun's Army marched from Skworez to Kolodeg (present-day Koloděje) some 6 km to the east of Prague and Prince Charles de Lorraine united the two armies under his own command, leaving 6 bns in Prague (III./Jung-Wolfenbüttel, III./Pallavicini, III./Mercy-Argenteau, 2 bns of Mainz and 1 bn of Starhemberg).
+- Daun's Army marched from Skworez to Kolodeg (present-day Koloděje) some 6 km to the east of Prague and Prince Charles of Lorraine united the two armies under his own command, leaving 6 bns in Prague (III./Jung-Wolfenbüttel, III./Pallavicini, III./Mercy-Argenteau, 2 bns of Mainz and 1 bn of Starhemberg).

-- Nádasdy's Corps passed the Elbe, occupied Podiebrad and advanced to Czelakowitz (present-day (present-day Čelákovice) near Brandeis, sending 2,800 Grenzer light troops and 1,200 hussars under FML Morocz opposite Nimburg.
+- Nádasdy's Corps passed the Elbe, occupied Podiebrad and advanced to Czelakowitz (present-day Čelákovice) near Brandeis, sending 2,800 Grenzer light troops and 1,200 hussars under FML Morocz opposite Nimburg.

 On Sunday June 27

-- Keith sent Major-General Asseburg forward with 6 bns to secure his line of communication ( Grape Garrison Regiment was already stationed at Pirna):
+- Keith sent Major-General Asseburg forward with 6 bns to secure his line of communication (Grape Garrison Regiment was already stationed at Pirna):

 - Frederick, at the head of 13 bns and 3 cuirassier sqns, finally reached Leitmeritz.
-He lodged in the Cathedral Close, in sight of Keith, who was on the opposite side of Elbe.
+He lodged in the Cathedral Close, in sight of Keith, who was on the opposite side of the Elbe.
 The town had a bridge over the Elbe.
 Frederick then assumed command of Keith's Corps

 - Prince Moritz marched from Nimburg with Bevern's Corps, joined his own corps at Neu-Lysa and with these combined corps advanced and encamped between Strachnow (present-day Strašnov) and Luschtenitz (present-day Luštěnice).